MicrosoftDocs/biztalk-docs/his/core/ip-dlc-link-service-concepts-and-terminology1.md

  Advanced Peer-to-Peer Networking (APPN) is a network architecture that supports distributed network control.
 It makes networks easier to configure and use, provides centralized network management, and supports flexible connectivity.

 ## APPN Nodes
- APPN nodes include systems of various sizes, such as mainframes using z/OS, Solaris servers running DCLs SNAP-IX, PCs running IBM Communications Server for Windows and IBM i5/OS servers.
+ APPN nodes include systems of various sizes, such as mainframes using z/OS, Solaris servers running DCLs SNAP-IX, PCs running IBM Communications Server for Windows and IBM IBM i servers.

  In an APPN network, nodes can be one of the following types: